Geodesic clustering of zeros of Eisenstein series for congruence groups: Preliminaries on Eisenstein series for

 Consider the `modular action' of a matrix $\left( \begin{smallmatrix} \alpha & \beta \\ \gamma & \delta \end{smallmatrix} \right) \in \Gamma(1)$ on a holomorphic function $f \colon \Hh \rightarrow \Cc$ given by

 We find the following transformation formula for our Eisenstein series:

 where we use the notation for the exponent $a,b$ as a row vector $(a,b)$ and we consider the usual action of multiplication on the right on row vectors by matrices in $\Gamma(1)$.
-(For lack of symbols, we are using $\gamma$ to denote both an entry of a matrix, as well as an entire matrix, but this should not lead to confusion.)
+(We are using $\gamma$ to denote both an entry of a matrix, as well as a matrix, but this should not lead to confusion.)
 This immediately implies the three first formulae in the next lemma, and the final one follows by direct calculation.

 \begin{lemma} For all $k \geq 3$, the following relations hold for all $z \in \Hh$:

 \end{lemma}